|

 went looking for her but were unable to find her because of the blinding

 snow and sleet.
-They called Sheriff Harley Benboom and he found the body."
+They called Sheriff Harley Benboom and he found the

-After Father Brown left, a rumor circulated around the room that
+rumor circulated around the room that

 Aggie's skull had been fractured and that part of her face had been eaten